 Phishing and spam emails are a nuisance to anyone who receives them.
-There has been a steady increase in the number of phishing emails that mimic well-known, trustworthy organizations in order to gain personal information from the recipient.
+There has been a steady increase in the number of phishing emails that mimic well-known, trustworthy organizations.
+The purpose of them are to gain personal information from a recipient.
 This type of phishing is known as email spoofing.

 Email spoofing is phishing technique where the sender of an email has been changed to appear as someone or somewhere else.
 This is done by forging the header of an email and changing the address in the “from” field.
 To do this, all a spammer needs is access to a mail server with an open SMTP (Simple Mail Transfer Protocol) port and software that allows them to get past spam filters.

-Most mail clients have policies in place to block these emails, such as SPF, DKIM or DMARC, but these can sometimes be unreliable and some spoofed emails still get through.
+Most mail clients have policies in place to block these emails, such as SPF, DKIM or DMARC.
+However, these can be unreliable and some spoofed emails often still get through.

-Most commonly, email spoofing is used as a way to gain sensitive information from the recipient by using “scare tactics” such as stating their account details need to be verified, or that the account has been compromised.
+Most commonly, email spoofing is used as a way to gain sensitive information from the recipient by using “scare tactics”.
+For example, an email might state their account details need to be verified, or that the account has been compromised.

 Another reason that spammers use email spoofing is to con organizations out of money.
 This is also known as spear phishing, where a spammer will spoof an email address of someone in authority within the organization they are spoofing.
 The spammer will request for a large sum of money to be transferred to a bank account, something which many people have fallen for.

 The other most common reason a spammer uses email spoofing is to install malware onto a recipient’s device.
 They will do this by including either a link or an attached file in an email, which will infect the device when opened.
 Many people fall for this as a spoofed email is much more likely to be opened if it looks legitimate.
-The body of the message will usually look very similar to standard emails sent by these organizations, making them sometimes hard to identify.
+The body of the message will usually look very similar to standard corporate emails, making them sometimes hard to identify.

 Most email clients have rules in place that stops spam getting through.
 However, it is important to know how to spot scam and phishing emails if they ever end up in your inbox.